Jaisak: History

 Gurdwara Kair Sahib was established to mark the visit of Guru Nanak Dev Ji during one of his missionary travels (udasis).
 According to local tradition and Sikh historical accounts, Guru Nanak arrived in Jai Sukh Wala on his way from Dinga and intervened when an angered mystic threatened to curse the villagers.
 Guru Nanak convinced the mystic that only God has the authority to punish, emphasizing Sikh principles of divine justice.
 This event is central to the gurdwara’s spiritual significance.
 Bhai Bhag, the grandson of the mystic, is said to have led a simple and fair life, and his grave is located near the gurdwara’s sarovar under a tree, adding to the site’s historical value.

 The physical structure of Gurdwara Kair Sahib was constructed during the reign of Maharaja Ranjit Singh, a prominent Sikh ruler known as Sher-e-Punjab.
 The three-story building, along with two elegant tanks, was built to serve as a place of worship and pilgrimage.
 The gurdwara also included a Sarai (building) for pilgrims and was endowed with an estate of 40 squares of agricultural land and an annual income of 5,000 rupees, reflecting its importance during the Sikh Empire.

 Architecture

 Gurdwara Kair Sahib features a distinctive three-story building, characteristic of Sikh architecture during the Sikh Empire.
 It includes ornate designs, a central dome, and two sarovars (tanks) on its left side, one reserved for women.
 The gurdwara also had a sarai for accommodating pilgrims, though this is now occupied by local families.

 Current Status

 The Sikh population migrated to India in 1947, leaving Gurdwara Kair Sahib abandoned which is now occupied by local muslim families limiting public access.
 The structure remains standing but in a dilapidated state, though its historical presence still towers over the village.
+Approximately 100 families reside in the abandoned Gurdwara, also being occupied by a police officer who doesn't allow people to enter the site.